QuantEcon/python-lecture-sandpit.myst/lectures/prob_matrix.md

 (Sometimes $I = \infty$.)

-Such ''non-parametric'' distributions have as many ``parameters'' as there are possible values of the random variable.
+Such "non-parametric" distributions have as many "parameters" as there are possible values of the random variable.

 We often work with special  distributions that  are  characterized by  a small number  parameters.